cp3402-students/a2-cp3402-2019-team23/themes/thecoffeecan/readme.txt

 License: GNU General Public License v2 or later License URI: LICENSE

-A starter theme called thecoffeecan.
+A starter theme called EmsCustomTheme.

 == Description ==

-Description
+Theme created in compliance for CP3402 A2

 == Installation ==